 Most frequently, the meetings will be in a virtual enviroment to minimize impact participating organizations while maximizing the opportunities to interface.
 However, the working group’s goals will determine the need and frequency for in-person (if circumstances allow) and virtual meetings.

 Participation in the AAM ecosystem working groups will give contributors the opportunity to closely collaborate with NASA and other government organizations in discussions relating to standards, policies, and operationalization of AAM.
 These discussions will leverage NASA's knowledge and lessons learned with extensive experience designing, testing, and flying one-of-a-kind aircraft and airspace management systems.
 Moreover, participants will receive consistent updates regarding the current state of the AAM ecosystem, allowing them to determine where they can provide the best value to their organizations and industry.

 The Advanced Air Mobility (AAM) project welcomes all potential collaborators looking to enable AAM to respond to this notice through the registration below.

 After the initial entry, NASA may reach out to gather additional information.
 Once all responses are collected, participants will be contacted with details regarding the next steps.

 The information is requested for planning purposes only.
 This RFI does not constitute a Request for Proposal (RFP), Invitation for Bid (IFB), Request for Quote (RFQ) or Announcement for Proposal.
 This RFI is not an offer nor a commitment by the Government to enter into a contract or any other type of agreement.
 This RFI does not indicate or intend that the Government will issue a solicitation or award a contract in this area nor does it obligate the government to pay for any information solicited or invest any resources specific to the targeted area.

-To learn more about the AAM Ecosystem Working Groups and the upcoming meetings, follow this link:
+To learn more about the AAM Ecosystem Working Groups (AEWG) and the upcoming meetings, visit the AEWG Portal: